jimm/www-ellisislandband-net/schedule.md

 * **February 29th** &ndash; *Rach's Hope PJ Gala 2020*, Penfield Pavilion, Fairfield, CT.
-  [Rach's Hope: Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created her honor.
+  [Rach's Hope: Weathering The Storm Of Critical Illness](https://06880danwoog.com/2019/02/18/rachs-hope-weathering-the-storm-of-critical-illness) has more information about Rachel and the foundation that's been created in her honor.
 See [this page](https://e.givesmart.com/events/foC/) for tickets and more event information.
 We played last year and had a blast.
   Food, auctions, and music galore.

 <img class="myImg" src="images/rachs_hope.jpeg" alt="band gig poster"
      width="200" onclick="modal_image(this);"/>